MOD support fund for schools with service children: grant application pack

 Background

-In light of the ongoing drawdown from Germany and to provide time for the educational authorities across the UK to bring in longer-term provision for service children as necessary, in July 2018 the Secretary of State for Defence announced the extension of the ESF for an additional two years: £3 million for 2018 to 2019 and £2 million for 2019 to 2020.
+The ESF, launched in 2011 and subsequently extended by the Secretary of State for Defence (2018-2020), provided funding to assist publicly funded schools, Academies and Free Schools throughout the UK to mitigate the effects of exceptional mobility and/or deployment of their Service communities; Regular Armed Forces, including Reserves on Full Time commitment (FTRS FC).

+In light of ongoing rebasing activity, with further unit and personnel moves and associated disruption expected, the Directorate Children and Young People has secured £3-million from the Army Top Level Budget to fund an extension of the ESF for the 2020/2021 financial year.
+Min DPV clearance and support of the extension was received on 31 March 2020.

 Schools are a critical part of supporting our service families.
-Children may have to change school when a service parent is posted or school may support a pupil when a parent is absent for long periods of time.
+Children may have to change school when a service parent is posted, or school may support a pupil when a parent is absent for long periods of time.
 This fund is available to support schools in embedding practices that can benefit the service children and their school.

 The fund is different from the Armed Forces Community Covenant Grant Scheme, which is open to a wider variety of organisations and seeks to forge closer ties between military and local communities.